Lombiq/Orchard-Dojo-Library/CoreLibrary/DevelopmentGuidelines/DevelopmentEnvironment.md

-# Development environment advices
+# Development environment advice

-Some advices on how to set up your development environment for Orchard Core development.
+Some advice on how to set up your development environment for Orchard Core development.

 ## Software to install